TizzySaurus/logger/README.md

 4. Fill out **all** fields in it (even Sentry unless you hotpatch it out)
 5. `npm install`
 6. `npm run genDB`
-7. Set `ENABLE_TEXT_COMMANDS="true"` in .env
-8. `node index.js`
+7. `node index.js`
-9. Use your prefix to set the bot's commands.
+8. Use your prefix to set the bot's commands.
 If yours is %, then you'd do `%setcmd global` to globally set commands, and `%setcmd guild` to quickly set server-specific slash commands

 ## Usage